theMaelstro/Esme/README.md

-# Rorntak bot for AzerothCore
+# Esmé bot for Erupe
 1. Rename .env.sample to .env and fill in needed credentials.
 2. Invite bot to server
 3. Use commands
-- /register command to register account
-- /change_password to update account password